 It would very interesting to extract the nuclear matrix elements in the A = 4 system by means of ab initio calculations in modern theory.
 Now such a theory is intensively developed.
-By now a series of works have already been performed, for instance [31-33].
-The work [31] ("Ab Initio Four-Body Calculations of n^{-3} He, p^{-3} H, d-d Scattering") is of special importance for us because it includes the consideration of the p + t interaction.
+To present a series of works have already been performed, for instance [31-33].
+The work [31] ("Ab initio four-body calculations of n^{-3} He, p^{-3} H, d-d scattering") is of special importance for us because it includes the consideration of the p + t interaction.
 It would be very interesting to make ab initio calculations just for E0 transition.
 In this case one could compare the theoretical nuclear constant with the one extracted from the muon catalysis experimental data that would be a sensitive test for the theory.